njligames/ARBaselineEnv/README.md

      * [Download Link](https://www.dropbox.com/s/9e6x617cjpcf0c9/ARBaselineEnv_1.0.0.0_x86_x64_arm_arm64.appxbundle?dl=0)
      * [How to Install](https://docs.microsoft.com/en-us/hololens/app-deploy-app-installer#installation-method)

     * When the Application runs, the HoloLens 2 view is being recorded as a video, locally and the user interactions are being recorded to Cognitive3D.
+The video is located in: `User Folders\LocalAppData\AugmentedRealityBaselineEnvironment*\LocalState\ARBaselineEnv_*.mp4`, where the asterisk represents a generated string, which changes every install.

 ## Cognitive3D
 * Open the [Dashboard](https://app.cognitive3d.com/organizations), Login needed.
 * Click on the `National Institute of Standards and Technology` Organization.